Frederick Martin (cricketer): International cricket

 Martin played in only two Test matches for England.
 He played at a time when England had a number of left-arm spin options, with Lancashire's Johnny Briggs and Yorkshire's Bobby Peel the first-choice bowlers for the national team.
 Martin's debut came in the second Test against Australia at The Oval in 1890 with Briggs injured and Yorkshire refusing to allow Peel to play.
 (Note: Yorkshire's refusal to allow Peel to play in the Test match came after Middlesex amateur Andrew Stoddart, one of the leading batsmen of the day, opted to play against Yorkshire in a County Championship match scheduled at the same time as the second Test.
 Lord Hawke, the dominant figure in Yorkshire cricket at the time, refused to allow either Peel or George Ulyett, both professionals who had no option other than to follow his orders, to play in the Test.)
-Martin had already played the Australian side in four matches during the tour, twice for Kent and once for both the MCC and the South of England and had already taken 32 Australian wickets.
+Martin had already played the Australian team in four matches during the tour, twice for Kent and once for both the MCC and the South of England and had already taken 32 Australian wickets.

-Rain made conditions at The Oval perfect for Martin's bowling and he took 6/50 in the Australian first innings and 6/52 (Note: The notation 6/50 means that the bowler took six wickets at the cost of 50 runs scored by the opposing side from his bowling.) in their second.
+Rain made conditions at The Oval perfect for Martin's bowling and he took 6/50 in the Australian first innings and 6/52 in their second.
 He was described by Wisden as having bowled "wonderfully well" in a "splendid performance" whilst The Times reported that "one of the chief features of the match was the success of Martin".
 His bowling performance was the first time a player on Test debut had taken two five wicket hauls in the same match and Martin's match figures of 12/102 remained the best bowling figures for a player on Test debut until 1972 when they were bettered by Bob Massie.
 The match was the first time an English bowler had taken six or more wickets in an innings on debut and Martin's match figures remain the best figures for any England debutant.